cs4ewp3/wp3/3.7/README.md

 The second part is dedicated to GDPR, where we first identified some potential areas of differences between the EU Member States and then used a survey to query supervisory authorities about those areas in their respective countries.
 The results of the survey show GDPR related heterogeneity in the EU.
 ####	Challenges addressed
 Although there is an eIDAS side and a GDPR side to the interoperability and cross-border issues research we have done in this task, the underlying purpose and, as an extension, the challenges we are addressing in both sections are very similar.
 In both cases, we are identifying areas of both regulations and how they are implemented in different countries that could cause issues in the long run.
 Given the nature of the problem, the detected issues that we have not found discussed elsewhere are mostly centred around how trust services and data protection could be abused or cause difficulties for the services or data protection providers.
 In some cases, we do also offer some recommendations on how to possibly alleviate a specific issue.

-The addressed challanges and work done fall under the Collaborative Networks priority focus area in the Cybersecurity Research Focus Areas Priorities prepared by the 4 Pilots & ECSO.

 ###	Resources and Outcomes